 Eric’s bachelor’s degree in industrial technology and his life experiences in manufacturing, have uniquely positioned him to clearly understand the technical nature of issues that are brought before the Commission.
 His legal education provides unique insight to the Commission, which regulates transportation.
 Finally, his experience as a mediator has helped to achieve rapid resolution to problems that come before the Commission.
 Eric is a fiscal conservative who works to ensure a regulatory balance that enables consumers to pay the lowest rates for utilities while allowing the utility companies to earn a fair profit on their investment.

 Eric is a graduate of Brother Martin High School, LSU, Southern University Law School, and Tulane University Law School.
-Eric holds a Masters in Maritime Law and is a Fellow from the Harvard Kennedy School of Government.
+Eric holds a Masters in Maritime Law and is a Fellow from the Harvard University Kennedy School of Government.
 He became a Certified Mediator in 1989.

 Eric sits on the Electricity and gas committees for the National Association of Regulatory Utility Commissioners.
 He also represents Louisiana on the Board of the Organization of MISO States.